hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 	The `Gene` page is organized as follows:

-	- The top of the page has a **gene overview**, giving a gene description, synonyms, location, and number of transcripts.
-In addition, there are links to comparative analysis data and associated protein families and phenotypes.
-	- The overview is followed by the **transcript table**.
+	- The top of the page has a **gene overview**, followed by the **transcript table**.
 All transcripts identified using any evidence are provided in the table.
 The transcripts are color-coded based on whether the transcript is protein-coding or non-coding, as well as, by the quality of evidence:

 		- **Gold:** protein-coding transcripts are Ensembl/Havana merges - essentially reviewed annotations with highest confidence
 		- **Red:** protein-coding transcripts are less confidence